celo-org/celo-proposals/CIPs/cip-granda_mento.md

 The proposed implementation is being considered in the medium-term for large scale exchanges until Mento is reworked to support more efficient large-scale minting on a sustained basis.

 ## Specification
-> The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow for an implementation on the Celo platform (go-celo).

 At a high level, the design involves:
 1. Anyone can submit an exchange proposal.